Orderella/PopupDialog/README.md

 ## Testing

-PopupDialog exposes a nice but handy method that lets you trigger a button tap programmatically:
+PopupDialog exposes a nice and handy method that lets you trigger a button tap programmatically:

 ```swift
 public func tapButtonWithIndex(index: Int)